alonf/CoPilotDistributedQRClipboard/AI Instruction/tasks.md

 ---

-## Task 2: Core Domain Models and DTOs
+## Task 2: Core Domain Models and DTOs ✅ COMPLETED

 ### Intent
 Implement the core domain models and data transfer objects using C# 13 records and modern language features.